 5 Index Status of Posts

 Now that we have an overview of the site’s index status, let us dive deep into the status reasons of the individual pages and debug issues that prevent the page from getting indexed and its visibility in the search results.

 The last section in the Index tab would list all posts, pages, and CPTs on your website and their corresponding index status.

-Before we analyse the individual posts’ index status, let’s look at a few options that Rank Math offers in handling a huge volume of data.
+Before we analyze the individual posts’ index status, let’s look at a few options that Rank Math offers in handling a huge volume of data.

 5.1 Filter by Index Status PRO

 Rank Math PRO users can filter the posts by index status using this drop-down menu.
 When you select a specific status, you’ll be able to see all posts that share the same index status.

 5.2 Adding/Removing Columns

 You can also choose to display only the essential columns in the table to keep it clutter-free.
 To add/remove columns, click the three horizontal dots icon you see in the top-right and choose the columns you prefer.

 Here are the available columns:

 - Status PRO – indicates the overall index status.

 - Indexing Allowed – indicates whether the URL is marked with the index or noindex directive.

 - Mobile Usability – checks whether the page clears the mobile usability test or not.